nakul60/GAN-Based-Medical-Image-Data-Augmentation-with-Explainable-CNN-Diagnosis/README.md

 ### 4. Run All Cells

 - DCGAN trains first
+- CNN trains on real data
 - CNN trains on real & augmented data
+- Comparison of Accuracies of CNN trained on REAL and REAL + GAN Images
 - Gradio UI launches at the end

 ---